reactjs/react.dev/beta/src/pages/apis/usestate.md

 }
 ```

-You want to show whether the counter has *increased or decreased* since the last change.
+Say you want to show whether the counter has *increased or decreased* since the last change.
 The `count` prop doesn't tell you this -- you need to keep track of its previous value.
 Add the `prevCount` state variable to track it.
 Add another state variable called `trend` to hold whether the count has increased or decreased.
 Compare `prevCount` with `count`, and if they're not equal, update both `prevCount` and `trend`.
 Now you can show both the current count prop and *how it has changed since the last render*.
 Here, `trend` is an example of derived state:

 <Sandpack>